Events

 The event object contains the following fields:

-).
+A unique identifier for the event (e.g., event_euyrvozb9302uwhq).
 You can use this ID for reconciliation processes.

-The type of event that occurred (e.g., file.deleted
+The type of event that occurred (e.g., file.deleted).

-The time when the event occurred, in ISO 8601 format (e.g., 2025-04-12T15:55:19.000Z
+The time when the event occurred, in ISO 8601 format (e.g., 2025-04-12T15:55:19.000Z).

 The data associated with the event.
 The structure of this object depends on the event type.